Skip to content

 cs

-public abstract class CodeKeeper
+public static class CodeKeeper

 {